Real Name | Kodak Black |

 - Kodak Black is American

-- Kodak Black is a(n) Rapper
+- What does Kodak Black do?
+Kodak Black's job is being a(n) Rapper

-- Kodak Black is 27 years old
+- What is Kodak Black's age?
+Kodak Black is 27 years old

-- Kodak Black is currently Single
+- Kodak Black's relationship status is Single

 FAQ